Axes and labels

-Always start numerical axes at zero for part-to-whole and comparisons charts.
-For bar and area charts, a truncated Y-axis can distort the perceived scale of a chart, making a small difference appear more significant than it is.
+Always start numerical axis at zero for part-to-whole and comparisons charts, such as bar and area chart.
+Truncating the Y axis can distortion the perception, making a small difference look big and significant.

-It’s acceptable to start line charts and scatter plots at a value higher than zero.
-These types of visualizations are less sensitive to distortion because they communicate trends rather than difference in size or quantity.
-In these cases, cropping the Y-axis helps users better identify the direction of change.
+Line charts and scatter plots are less sensitive to this distortion because they are intended to communicate trends and not relative size of the difference.
+In these cases, cropping the Y axis helps users more easily identify the direction of change.

-Sometimes it’s useful to skip part of the axis to bring data on the extreme ends into view without distortion.
-When axes contain a break, use a sinusoidal line to replace the straight axis line.
+Sometimes it is useful to skip part of the axis to bring data on the extreme ends into view without distortion.
+When the axis contains a break, use a sinusoidal line to replace the straight axis line.

-On the X-axis, the break may be fluid with graph area size, with a minimum width of 16px.
-On the Y-axis, we recommend fixing the distance break at 16px.
+On the X axis, the break can be fluid with graph area size, with a minimum width of 16px.
+On the Y axis, we recommend using a fixed distance of 16px for the break.

-If data isn’t available between break points, denote the data gap with a texture.
+If data isn’t available between axis break points, leave the area empty.

 In time series, X-axis labels reflect the time increment in the data.
 When possible, use localized date and time format, or user preference.
 Otherwise, the chart defaults to the format presented below.

-Whenever data cross into a new time cycle, such as a new day, month, or year, semibold the label to make it a “landmark” label to provide additional context for the labels following it.
+Whenever data crosses into a new time cycle, such as a new day, month, or year, semibold the label to make it a “landmark” label to provide additional context for the labels following it.